scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_recon.md

           Headers of importance
             User-Agent, Referer, Accept, Accept-Language, Host

-    Tech employed on the server side (including static/dynamic pages), types of req. params employed, use of SSL, interaction with databases (interaction with email systems, and other backend components.)
+    Tech employed on the server side (including static/dynamic pages), types of req. employed, use of SSL, interaction with databases (interaction with email systems, and other backend components.)